 We are delighted that you have chosen to visit Columbia Law School.
-Touring our campus will provide a sense of how our students, faculty, and staff come together to form a vibrant, close-knit intellectual community in the heart of New York City.
+Touring our campus will provide a sense of how our students, faculty, and staff come together to form a vibrant, closeknit intellectual community in the heart of New York City.
 The Law School is centered around 2 main buildings, Jerome Greene Hall and William and June Warren Hall.
 Jerome Greene Hall houses classrooms, faculty offices, the Arthur W. Diamond Law Library, ten clinics, and many of our research centers and programs.
 With classrooms and auditoriums equipped with state-of-the-art technology, Jerome Greene is used frequently for events sponsored by our faculty, research centers, and student organizations.
 Throughout the building, there are a variety of comfortable spaces for socializing and for studying individually or in groups.

-William & June Warren Hall is home to many of the Law School's support services for students, including Registration Services, The Office of Career Services and Professional Development, and Soical Justice Initiatives. as well as additional classrooms and quiet study spaces.
+William and June Warren Hall is home to many of the Law School's support services for students, including Registration Services, the Office of Private Sector Careers, and the Office of Public Interest/Public Service Law and Careers, as well as additional classrooms and quiet study spaces.
 William C. Warren Hall is home to the Columbia Law Review, as well as the Law School's business and human resources offices.
 We hope you enjoy your tour of campus.
 The Office of Admissions welcomes walk-in visitors Monday through Friday from 9 a.m. to 5 p.m.
 Please feel free to reach out to us at 212-854-2674 or admissions@law.columbia.edu.

-To obtain a schedule of law classes open to visitors, stop by our office during your visit or consult our website: law.columbia.edu/admissions/jd.

-OFFICE OF ADMISSIONS

-Mailing address: 435 West 116th Street Mail Code 4004 New York, NY 10027 Office location: William and June Warren Hall 1125 Amsterdam Avenue, 5th floor New York, NY 10025 law.columbia.edu
+To obtain a schedule of law classes open to visitors, stop by our office during your visit or consult our website: law.columbia.edu/admissions/jd OFFICE OF ADMISSIONS Mailing address: 435 West 116th Street Mail Code 4004 New York, NY 10027 Office location: William and June Warren Hall 1125 Amsterdam Avenue, 5th floor New York, NY 10025

-Explore

-A SELF-GUIDED TOUR OF COLUMBIA LAW SCHOOL

-1 William & June Warren Hall 1125 Amsterdam Avenue

-Known as "Big Warren," William & June Warren Hall is home to several departments central to the life of Columbia Law students.

-The second and third floors house classrooms and quiet study rooms for individuals and groups.
+William and June Warren Hall 1125 Amsterdam Avenue Known as "Big Warren."
+William and June Warren Hall is home to several departments central to the life of Columbia Law students.
+The second and third floors house classrooms and guiet study rooms for individuals and groups.
 The fourth floor is the home of Student Services and the student lounge.
 The Office of Admissions, Financial Aid, and Registration Services are located on the fifth floor.

-The Office of International Programs on the sixth floor offers information and counseling for students interested in international study abroad opportunities, dual degree pro-grams, moot courts, internships, and post-graduate fellowships.

-The Office of Career Services and Professional Development on the seventh floor provides students and alumni with comprehensive support to explore employment opportunities in the private sector.

-Social Justice Initiatives (SJI) is

-our resource center for internships and jobs in government and public service in the United States and abroad.
-Located on the eight floor, SJI oversees our pro bono programs and hosts lectures and events on human rights and public interest issues.
+The Office of International Programs on the sixth floor offers information and counseling for students interested in international study abroad opportunities, dual degree programs, moot courts, internships, and post-graduate fellowships.
+The Office of Private Sector Careers on the seventh floor provides students and alumni with comprehensive support to explore employment opportunities in the private sector.
+The Office of Public Interest/Public Service Law and Careers is our resource center for internships and jobs in government and public service in the United States and abroad.
+Located on the eighth floor, PI/PS Office oversees our pro bono programs and hosts lectures and events on human rights and public interest issues.

+The Greenhouse

-2 The Greenhouse 424 West 116th Street
+424 West 116th Street

 This small red brick building contains offices for some of the Law School's fourteen academic journals, including Columbia Journal of Law and Social Problems and Columbia Business Law Review.

-3 William C. Warren Hall 410 West 116th Street
+William C. Warren Hall

+410 West 116th Street

 This 10-story modern building, affectionately called "Little Warren," houses the Columbia Law Review, Law School administrative offices, and additional classrooms.